hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/chrome/extentions/try_path_1.3.5/popup/popup.md

 **Further Important Considerations:**

-* **Comprehensive Mocking:** You need a more robust mocking strategy for simulating the browser environment.
+* **Comprehensive Mocking:** You need a more robust mocking Startegy for simulating the browser environment.
 A dedicated testing framework (e.g., `unittest` with `mock` or a framework like `pytest-mock`) is strongly recommended.
 * **Error Handling and Input Validation:**  Thoroughly test exception handling within the JavaScript functions (e.g., the `try...catch` blocks).